Prisoners (2013 film): Plot

 Keller continues torturing Alex, who cryptically talks about a maze.
 Keller visits Alex's aunt Holly, learning that Alex's stuttering stems from a childhood accident involving snakes her husband kept.
 Holly and her husband lost their faith after their son died of cancer, and adopted Alex as a way to cope.
 Loki matches the maze pattern in Taylor's drawings to a necklace depicting a maze worn by the corpse in Dunn's house.
 At Taylor's house, Loki is informed that most of the bloody clothes are store-bought and soaked with pig blood.
 Below a window outside the Dover house, Loki finds Taylor's footprints and a sock matching Anna's.

 The drugged Anna and Joy attempt to escape, but only Joy succeeds and is hospitalized.
 Joy remembers little, but when questioned by Keller, tells him, "You were there."
 He immediately rushes out.
 Loki gives chase and arrives at Keller's building, finding Alex.
-Keller goes to Holly's to find Anna, and Holly pulls a gun.
+Keller goes to Holly's to find Anna and Holly pulls a gun.
 She explains that before the disappearance of her husband (implied to be the corpse in Dunn's basement), they abducted children as part of their war on God to avenge their son's death, and to create demons out of the traumatized parents.
 Alex was their first abduction, and Taylor was their second.
-After drugging and wounding him, Holly imprisons Keller in a hidden pit in her yard.
-Keller finds his daughter's red whistle in the maze.
+Holly imprisons the wounded Keller in a hidden pit in her yard, where he finds his daughter's whistle.

 Loki enters Holly's house and finds a photo of her late husband wearing the maze necklace.
 Realizing that Holly is the kidnapper, he finds her giving Anna an injection.
-In a shootout, Loki is grazed by a bullet and responds by shooting Holly in the face, killing her.
-He rushes to bring Anna to the hospital before he collapses.
+In a shootout, Loki kills Holly but is grazed in the head.
+He rushes Anna to the hospital while fighting unconsciousness.
 The next morning, a recuperating Anna and Joy visit Loki in his hospital room to thank him.
-Grace talks with Loki, justifying her husband's actions by reaffirming their belief in God.
 Later, Loki wanders the crime scene at Holly's house, when he faintly hears a whistle blowing.